Can you relate to any of these situations?

 We close down emotionally when we are too scared or unskilled to feel our emotions, take responsibility for them, and stay open.
 We don’t know how to stay fully present and keep the energy open and flowing in our bodies, so our bodies get tight and protected.
 I call this body-mind armoring.
 Our breathing gets shallow.
 We’re afraid to say what we really feel for fear a loved one or a co-worker won’t respond to us with kindness.
 Or we lash out.
 Neither is healthy.

-This pattern often starts in childhood.
-With every harsh word or feeling of not being loved, we close down a little more.
-If a skilled adult does not know how to help us heal and open our hearts again, we become defended.
-We put on a protective mask which covers up our Authentic Self.
-It hurts to stay open and not have loved ones meet our emotional needs, so we get quiet and withdraw.
-Or we get angry and lash out.
-We become high-achievers, trying to get the acknowledgment we crave.
+We might become high-achievers, unconsciously trying to gain the acknowledgment we crave.
+We may be driven to please people.
 We may sexually act out, trying to get love, but always feeling empty.
 We may drink or do drugs or eat to cover up our pain.
 We may rebel.
 We may distance in relationships or become clingy.
 We may not take good care of our bodies because there’s always more important things to get done.
 We may experience numbness, emotional reactivity, physical pain or disease.
 We’ve don’t develop a loving relationship with our bodies so we don’t give it the nurturance it needs.

 The Vicious Cycle